Using Physical Therapy to Offset the Effects of Disability For a Patient

 The list of disabilities that physical therapy programs may be able to help treat is extensive, but the following are a few of the more common ones that patients experience.

-- Epilepsy, Parkinson’s disease, Huntington’s disease, multiple sclerosis and even those that have suffered from a traumatic brain injury (TBI) may benefit from physical therapy sessions.
-Strengthening the body as well as strengthening the mind, and learning modified ways to complete regular tasks will help patients learn to live with their diagnosis.
+- Epilepsy, Parkinson’s disease, Huntington’s disease, multiple sclerosis, and even those that have suffered from a traumatic brain injury (TBI) may benefit from neurological physical therapy sessions.
+Migraines and concussions are two more conditions that typically improve with physical therapy practices like vestibular therapy.
+Strengthen the body while strengthening the mind.
+Learn modified ways to complete regular tasks.
+This helps patients learn to live with their diagnosis.

-- A condition that impacts the body of patients beginning in their early years, management of the symptoms throughout a patient’s entire life is necessary, too.
-A physical therapist will promote strength and movement improvement throughout all three stages of a patient’s life: childhood, adolescence and adulthood, modifying the treatment as necessary.
+- This is a condition that impacts the body of patients beginning in their early years.
+Management of the symptoms throughout a patient’s entire life is necessary, too.
+A physical therapist will promote strength and movement improvement throughout all three stages of a patient’s life.
+These stages?
+Childhood, adolescence, and adulthood, modifying the treatment as necessary.

-- This diagnosis often results in patients needing to use braces and assistive devices throughout their lives, but physical therapy professionals are there to help.
-Not only can PT help patients learn to move without these devices when possible, they also teach patients how to use them properly when they become necessary.
+- This diagnosis often results in patients needing to use braces and assistive devices throughout their lives.
+Luckily, physical therapy professionals are there to help.
+PT helps patients learn to move without these devices when possible.
+These practices also teach patients how to use them properly when they become necessary.
 Physical therapy isn’t only about getting mobile, it’s also about staying that way.

 Fatigue and general pain

 - This diagnosis (headaches, Fibromyalgia, etc.) can effectively be treated with physical therapy.
-For patients of this nature, it can be difficult – if not impossible – to get through day to day life without struggling, but a physical therapist can change this.
-While they cannot make it so that patients are no longer experiencing their symptoms, teaching them coping methods and modifications for daily activities.
+For patients of this nature, it can be difficult – maybe impossible – to get through day to day life.
+Don’t worry – a physical therapist can change this.
+They cannot make it so that patients are no longer experiencing their symptoms in every situation.
+To compensate, the focus is on teaching them coping methods and modifications for daily activities.
+Practices like cupping, home exercise and mobility home (or assisted living) care help.
+Another great choice?
+PT tape, also called kinesiotape.

 Physical therapy can – and does – help those living with disabilities

-If you or a loved one has a disability that could potentially be better managed through the use of physical therapy, visit the BetterPT site to find a physical therapy provider located nearby.
+If you or a loved one has a disability that could potentially be better managed through the use of physical therapy, visit the BetterPT clinic location tool to find a physical therapy provider located near you.
 You can also download the BetterPT scheduling app and have this information in the palm of your hands no matter where you might be.
+To consult with a physical therapy professional about home exercise, consider telehealth services with the BetterTelehealth platform.